zmadscientist/DinosaurDepthMapClipping/README.md

 ## Huggingface model card:

-the Huggingface **[model card](https://huggingface.co/Intel/dpt-beit-large-512)** will detail more information and different examples for you to try and realted more compact models such as **[dpt-beit-large-384](https://huggingface.co/Intel/dpt-beit-large-384)** are also available.
+The Huggingface model card will detail more information and different examples for you to try and related more compact models such as dpt-beit-large-384 and dpt-swinv2-tiny-256 are also available.

 # Youtube Videos:
 - [MiDaS Depth Estimation | Intel Technology](https://www.youtube.com/watch?v=UjaeNNFf9sE)